Skip to main content

 About Orlando Health Remote Patient Monitoring

 Orlando Health Remote Patient Monitoring allows our heart failure patients to interact with a clinician every day from the comfort of your own home.
-Using a tablet, you easily share your data across a secure, HIPAA-compliant network, allowing your heart failure care team to monitor your heart function and check for potential problems.
+Using a cellular-connected device, you easily share your data across a secure, HIPAA-compliant network, allowing your heart failure care team to monitor your heart function and check for potential problems.

 This 90-day program is available to heart failure patients and aims to reduce hospital readmissions by giving you the knowledge and tools needed to keep your heart healthier.